uhhjaz/ChoreMate/README.md

 | repeat_next |||
 | rotational_order|Array<User>|the order the task rotates and gets assigned to a new user on a daily, weekly, monthly basis|
 |current_rotation_user| Pointer to User|the user currently assigned to the task|

+Question - For the repeating and rotational tasks I was having trouble thinking about how to store the "reoccuring and repeating" bit.
+It seems as if I would need to somehow know which date it currently is and when the next reoccurance of this task is.
+I was thinking of storing the the next repeat date but then I can only easily get 2 occurences of the task.
+The current one and the next one.
+So how can I store repeatability in a way that would make it simple to lookup and fetch all the repeating tasks to display in a week or month list/calender.
+From my current method of thinking about it, I see that if there are multiple events, there could be efficiency problems as I would I have to iterate through each task when rendering the list-- I would like to possibly avoid doing so.